AlexvZyl/NativeFramework/README.md

   * ⬜ Bind all user inputs to OpenGL actions and state machine updates.
 * ✅ Add client side copy of the buffer data to be able to read and change the data.
 * ✅ Add autoCenter and autoScale functions.
-* ⬜ Optimize base engine.
 * ✅ Add a demo drawing and some form of benchmark.
 * ✅ Redo the window management.
 Make window generic so that it can draw any kind of OpenGL engine.
+* ⬜ Implement Index Buffers.
+Wil increase performance and reduce memory usage.

 ### Design Engine (Child of Base Engine)